 Lauren Markham is a writer based in northern California.

-The Far Away Brothers won the 2018 Ridenhour Book Prize, the Northern California Book Award, and a California Book Award Silver Prize.
+The Far Away Brothers was awarded the 2018 Ridenhour Book Prize, the Northern California Book Award, and a California Book Award Silver Prize.
 It was named a Barnes & Noble Discover Selection, a New York Times Book Critics' Top Book of 2017, and was shortlisted for the J. Anthony Lukas Book Prize and the L.A.
 Times Book Award and longlisted for a Pen America Literary Award in Biography.
-A Map of Future Ruins, which the New Yorker called “a finely woven meditation” and Kirkus called “a remarkable, unnerving, and cautionary portrait of a global immigration crisis,” was a finalist for the California Book Award and the Dayton Literary Peace Prize.
+A Map of Future Ruins was named a finalist for the California Book Award, The Northern California Book Award, and the runner up for the Dayton Literary Peace Prize.
+Her most recent book, Immemorial, was longlisted for the Pen America Jean Stein Award.

 In addition to writing, Markham has spent nearly two decades working at the intersection of education and immigration.
-She regularly teaches writing in various community writing centers as well as at the Ashland University MFA in Writing Program, the University of San Francisco and St. Mary’s MFA in Writing Programs, where she co-founded the Storyboard Residency alongside Chris Feliciano Arnold.
-She co-edits The Approach and is currently at work on a novel about early California.
+She regularly teaches writing in various community writing centers as well as the University of San Francisco and St. Mary’s MFA in Writing Programs, where she co-founded the Storyboard Residency with Chris Feliciano Arnold.
+She co-edits The Approach and is currently at work on Pageant, a novel about early California.

 For updates, follow Lauren on Bluesky @laurenmarkham.bsky.social or Instagram @laurenemarkham